sjsrey/ors/ors.md

 At the end of the process the project maintainer (editor), has to make a final decision.
 The pull request would be merged in the case where the paper is accepted, or simply closed but not merged if the paper were rejected.
 In the former case the paper would appear in the final published proceedings.
 In contrast to the traditional publication model however, papers that were rejected in the process actually remain in the repository as the trail of pull requests, bug reports and publication decisions is available for all to see.

 Perhaps more importantly, this design enhanced the collaborative nature of the enterprise as the reviewers took on roles of allies in helping to improve the papers.
 This stood in stark contrast to the traditional review process in which papers can be shredded by reviewers.
 At the same time, the open source model was highly efficient as the review process started with an initial pull request deadline of May 19th and final publication of the proceedings just over two months later.
-The organization of the review process akin to  an open source software development model tapped into the power of community and is a clear reflection that science publication is not a solitary endeavor but rather can   is done by groups of scholars.
+The organization of the review process akin to  an open source software development model tapped into the power of community and is a clear reflection that science publication is not a solitary endeavor but rather is done by groups of scholars.

-Scipy 2013 example
-Highlight collaborative process from the blog post

-Give overview of the process

 ## Open Education

 Web book of regional science as an exemplar

 ## Institutions